Is Younique MLM a Scam Pyramid Scheme? – Exposed in My Review!

 What Is Younique?

-By 2022, they have over 500,000 distributors in the UK, United States, Canada, Australia and New Zealand.
+It has swiftly become a popular brand name in the makeup and beauty products sector.
+By 2022, they have amassed over 500,000 distributors across the UK, United States, Canada, Australia, and New Zealand.

 Related MLM Review: LuLaRoe